Student Loan Interest and Payments

 The common assumption under PLAN 2 loans is that most students will never pay back their full loan.
 This is a valid assumption for students who earn modest to average salaries during their working careers.
 High earning graduates are more likely to repay their loans in full, plus accrued interest.
 Some parents may consider paying their child’s university fees to avoid incurring student debt.
 Where students are studying for a degree that will place them in a high earning profession, this is certainly worth considering to avoid accruing loan interest.

-Students who are on PLAN 5 loans and repaying their loans over forty years are far more likely to repay their loans.
+Students with PLAN 5 loans, repaying their loans over forty years are far more likely to repay their loans in full.
 The interest rate on plan 5 loans is lower than on plan 2 loans.
-Interest is incurred at RPI on plan 5 loans, which means the loan value increases in line with inflation, so in effect, it is not so much an interest charge but an inflation-tracking adjustment.
+Interest is incurred at RPI on plan 5 loans, which means the loan amount increases in line with inflation, so in effect, it is not so much an interest charge but an inflation-tracking adjustment.

 PLAN 2 loans